Fares-ab/Saudi-Real-Estate-Analytics/README.md

 ## Project Overview

-An end-to-end data analytics project that analyzes Saudi Arabia real estate listings to identify market trends, pricing patterns, location differences, and property distribution.
+An end-to-end data analytics project that analyzes historical Saudi Arabia real estate listings to identify market trends, pricing patterns, location differences, and property distribution.

 The project demonstrates a complete analytics workflow:

 **Data Cleaning → SQL Analysis → Power BI Dashboard → Business Insights**

+---

+## Dataset

+The dataset used in this project was obtained from Kaggle and contains historical real estate listings from Saudi Arabia.

+- **Source:** Kaggle
+- **Data period:** 2014–2022
+- **Records analyzed:** 45,890 listings
+- **Columns:** 22
+- **Important note:** The dataset contains historical listing data and does not represent current Saudi real estate market conditions.

+The dashboard displays **Data from: 2014–2022** to clarify the period covered by the analysis.

+> Add the original Kaggle dataset link here when available.

 ---